 What Is the Statute of Limitations for Filing a Premises Liability Lawsuit in Florida?

+You may have more or less time under certain circumstances.
 It’s particularly important to get an attorney’s help with a premises liability claim as soon as possible.
 The property owner may try to fix the hazard that caused your injury to make it harder to prove your case.
 The sooner we start gathering evidence, the better chances you’ll have at recovering compensation.
 Contact us today to discuss your legal rights and options.

 Schedule a Free Consultation With Our Tampa Premises Liability Lawyers